 As a 6 foot skinny lanky teenager and at the time working in the ‘Operating Theatre’ at Kettering General Hospital [KGH] a job which my parents help me get [mum was a ‘Staff Nurse’ in A&E and dad worked on transport] – I had a unique opportunity to work in something I loved.
 A job appeared in the local ‘Evening Telegraph’ [ET] newspaper working as a junior ‘Production Assistant’ with then MCN publishers ‘EMAP’.
 So no hesitation – I jumped at the chance and headed off 70 other hopeful candidates and landed myself the job at Huxloe Place in Kettering with ‘Team MCN’.

 My mentors at the time, Bob Lynham and Peter Archer were instrumental in my time at MCN.
-Proving my worth, I climbed the ladder to ‘Production Manager’ in the late 80’s.
-A job I enjoyed until 1999 when EMAP asked me to join their IT dept in order to prevent the ‘Year 2000’ IT meltdown.
+During the 80’s and 90’s, proving my worth, I climbed the ladder to ‘Production Manager’ – when in 1999, EMAP asked me to join their IT dept. in order to prevent the ‘Year 2000’ IT meltdown.
 The job I enjoyed, but the event itself turned out to be a damp squid affair.

 My time at MCN included buying [at first] a ‘Dunstall kit‘ first for my GT250 and then the same for my GT750 two stroke triple [aka the ‘Kettle].
 So you could say I was a Barry Sheene ‘Wannabe’.
 In 1982 I managed to purchase with the help of MCN’s road racing guru Norrie Whyte, an ex-works RG500 Suzuki from what was then ‘Padgetts of Batley‘ which I duly put on the road with a ‘Q’ plate [What a numpty!].